selaere/vurlrs/README.md

 ## values

-vurl has two types of values: _strings_ and _lists_. strings are immutable sequences of unicode characters, and lists are mutable sequences of values. vurl uses the string type for arithmetic and numbers, but vurlrs uses a separate type for these. in practice this makes little difference, since functions that take numbers will convert strings to numbers, and viceversa. one exception is `eq`, check [comparison commands](#comparison).
+vurl has two types of values: _strings_ and _lists_. strings are immutable sequences of unicode characters, and lists are mutable sequences of values. vurl uses the string type for numbers, but vurlrs uses a different float type. in practice this makes almost no difference, since functions that take numbers will convert strings to numbers, and viceversa. one exception is `eq`, check [comparison commands](#comparison).

 ## syntax

-commands have a command name and arguments, separated by spaces (unless they are in quotes): `add 1 2`
+vurlrs is parsed line by line, and each line can be a _command_, a comment `# ...`, or empty. commands have a command name and arguments, separated by spaces (unless they are in quotes): `add 1 2`

 unquoted literals are numbers if they can be converted to numbers, otherwise they are strings. quoted literals are always literals. variable access looks like `[varname]` where _varname_ cannot contain spaces. the results of commands can be used as expressions by using parentheses: `print (add 1 1)`. additionally, [a few commands](#control-flow) use _code blocks_, which are delimited by `end`.